AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Before Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before you upgrade your Controller and Gateways, it is highly recommend to check the xref:controller-upgrade-workflow.adoc[General Controller and Gateways Upgrade Guidance].
+Before you upgrade your Controller and Gateways, it is highly recommended to check the xref:controller-upgrade-workflow.adoc[General Controller and Gateways Upgrade Guidance].

 - Before proceeding with the upgrade in the production environment, perform the upgrade in a testing environment.